The Mets grab Kumar Rocker in the draft, look a...

 -

-The Mets and first-round pick Kumar Rocker reportedly have "understanding in place" for a deal https://t.co/Xzr0xNVgMxTV / Radio Network
+See the Mets first-round pick Kumar Rocker in action during his time at Vanderbilt https://t.co/2JPhlKykcxTV / Radio Network

-deGrom does deGrom things, Tylor Megill continues to impress, but it was a mixed bag for the bullpen. https://t.co/AIPZYutoOhBlogger / Podcaster

 -